Thaddeus Anthony Shubsda: Bishop of Monterey in California

-Following the resignation of Bishop Harry Clinch, Shubsda was named bishop of the Diocese of Monterey in California by Pope John Paul II on May 26, 1982.
-He was widely regarded as an expert on labor issues and social justice, and earned a reputation as an outspoken advocate of farm and factory workers in the diocese.
-He acted as a mediator in the Watsonville frozen food strikes, and spoke out forcefully for better living conditions for field workers after some had been found living in caves in Salinas.
+Following the resignation of Bishop Harry Clinch, Shubsda was named bishop of Monterey in California by Pope John Paul II on May 26, 1982.
+Shubsda was widely regarded as an expert on labor issues and social justice, and earned a reputation as an outspoken advocate of farm and factory workers in the diocese.
+He acted as a mediator in the Watsonville, California frozen food strikes, and spoke out forcefully for better living conditions for field workers after some had been found living in caves in Salinas, California.
 His actions prompted labor leader César Chávez to remark, "The church has many flaws, but in many ways it is still the best friend we have."
-He hosted John Paul II's visit to the Monterey Peninsula in September 1987, and actively promoted the beatification of Spanish missionary Junípero Serra.
+He hosted John Paul II's visit to the Monterey Peninsula in California in September 1987, and actively promoted the beatification of Spanish missionary Junípero Serra.

+Death

 Shubsda was diagnosed with melanoma in September 1990.
 Thaddeus Shubsda died seven months later due to complications from cancer on April 26, 1991, at age 66.